Canned foods have a long shelf-life, making them an obvious choice for emergency survival food.

 Can You Freeze Canned Fruit and Vegetables?

-Cans that contain a lot of liquid, like soups, tinned pineapple, or canned tuna, don’t survive freezing well at all.
+Cans containing a lot of liquid, like soups, tinned pineapple, or canned tuna, don’t survive freezing well.

-As water expands when frozen, it puts strain on the can, compromising the airtight seal and causing the can to bulge.
+As water expands when frozen, it strains the can, compromising the airtight seal and causing the can to bulge.